- Myth: I can’t donate if I have tattoos.

 - Is it safe to receive blood transfusions?

-- How often can I give blood?
+- How often can I donate blood?

 - How much blood is taken?